eclipse-archived/ceylon-lang.org/documentation/1.2/tour/inheritance.md

 Ceylon requires us to annotate abstract classes `abstract`, just like Java.
 This annotation specifies that a class cannot be instantiated, and that it can define abstract members.
-Abstract members are members that don't specify an implementation.
+"Abstract" members are members that don't specify an implementation.
 Like Java, Ceylon also requires us to annotate abstract members explicitly.
 However, in this case, the required annotation is `formal`.
 The reason for having two different annotations, as we'll see